-• The maximum application code size (classes and methods) cannot exceed 256KB.
-This does not include application resources, immutable objects and internal strings which are not limited.
+- The maximum application code size (classes and methods) cannot exceed 256KB.
+This does not include application resources, immutable objects and internal strings which are not limited. - The option SOAR > Debug > Embed all type names has no effect.
+Only the fully qualified names of types marked as required types are embedded.